skulpt/skulpt/app_a.rst

-The explicit version is easier to read because the variable names provide additional documentation, and it is easier to debug because you can check the types of the intermediate variables and display their values.
+The explicit version is easier to read because the variable names provide additional documentation, and it is easier to debug because you can check the types of the intermediate variables and display or inspect their values.

 Another problem that can occur with big expressions is that the order of evaluation may not be what you expect.
 For example, if you are translating the